 They forget that building a blog is a long-term lead generation strategy.
 Despite the slow start, the blog can rapidly grow exponentially when a certain threshold is achieved.

 After you've decided whether to go for a weekly or monthly schedule, stay patient with your progress.

-In essence, a weekly publish schedule might accelerate the rise to the top beyond the 3-month mark whereas a monthly schedule might require more time to get Google acknowledge the authority of your content in your space.
+In essence, a weekly publication schedule might accelerate the rise to the top beyond the 3-month mark whereas a monthly schedule might require more time to get Google to acknowledge the authority of your content in your space.

 Create outstanding articles (that Google can't ignore and make your competitor's articles pale in comparison)

 Writing and publishing an article isn't difficult.
 Anyone can write.